 Files can be sumitted in LaTeX format, provided that they are prepared in accordance with the Elsevier LaTeX package.
 Because LaTeX files must be converted for the Journal production process, authors whose articles are accepted are urged to check their article proofs carefully.
 If the LaTeX file is suitable, proofs will be produced without rekeying the text.
 The article should preferably be written using Elsevier's document class 'elsarticle', or alternatively any of the other recognized classes and formats supported in Elsevier's electronic submissions system, for further information visit our Support Center.
 The Elsevier 'elsarticle' LaTeX style file package (including detailed instructions for LaTeX preparation) can be obtained from the Quickguide: https://www.elsevier.com/latex.
 It consists of the file: elsarticle.cls, complete user documentation for the class file, bibliographic style files in various styles, and template files for a quick start.

-Original investigations and Education manuscripts should contain discrete Introduction, Materials and Methods, Results, and Discussion sections and should not exceed 6,000 words, (excluding references, tables, and figure legends) 50 references, 8 figures and 4 tables.
+Original investigations, Whitley Award, Memorial Award, Diversity, RAHSR, Overdiagnosis, and Education manuscripts should contain discrete Introduction, Materials and Methods, Results, and Discussion sections and should not exceed 6,000 words, (excluding references, tables, and figure legends) 50 references, 8 figures and 4 tables.

-Preliminary investigations, technical reports, Laboratory Investigations, Departmental Administration, Social and Economic Issues in Imaging, Current Topics in Medicine, New Developments in Medicine and Work in Progress should contain discrete Introduction, Materials and Methods, Results, and Discussion sections and should not exceed 2,500 words, (excluding references, tables, and figure legends) 30 references, 6 figures and 2 tables.
+Preliminary investigations, technical reports, Laboratory Investigations and Departmental Administration should contain discrete Introduction, Materials and Methods, Results, and Discussion sections and should not exceed 2,500 words, (excluding references, tables, and figure legends) 30 references, 6 figures and 2 tables.

 Review articles and Special Reports should not exceed 7,500 words, (excluding references, tables, and figure legends) 125 references, 24 figures and 4 tables.
 Perspectives should not exceed 2500 words (excluding references, tables, and figure legends), 35 references and no figures or tables.